Dimifabbridf96/VideoGamesApi/README.md

 ## Future features
 1. Implement user authentication and authorization to allow users to save their favorite games.
 2. Add game recommendations based on user preferences and browsing history.
-3.Implement a rating system for users to rate games.
+3. Implement a rating system for users to rate games.
-4.Add a wishlist feature for users to save games they want to play in the future.
+4. Add a wishlist feature for users to save games they want to play in the future.
 5.Implement a review system for users to leave reviews and ratings for games.
 6. Add platform and genre in game description